Data scientists turn raw data into meaningful information that organisations can use to improve their businesses

 - Women are currently underrepresented in data science, although initiatives such as Women in Tech are working to redress the imbalance.

 You'll typically need a degree in a computer science, mathematical or science-based subject to work as a data scientist.
 The following degree subjects may be particularly useful:

 You'll be expected to know some programming languages such as R, Python, SQL, C or Java and have strong database design and coding skills.

 Some large employers offer data science graduate training schemes, which tend to take around two years to complete.
 Some schemes will accept graduates from any discipline.
 Others will specify the degree subjects they will accept.

-A postgraduate qualification, such as a Masters or PhD, can be useful, especially if you're considering a change of career or are interested in learning analysis skills.
-For some jobs, employers will ask for a relevant Masters or PhD.
-Subjects include:
+A postgraduate qualification, such as a Masters or PhD, can be useful and many data scientists have one.
+It is especially helpful if you're considering a change of career or are interested in learning analysis skills.
+For some jobs, employers will ask for a relevant Masters or PhD, in a subject such as: